 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.

-This book gathers together some of the best that has been thought and written on what may be the most fundamental question of all: Why does anything exist?
-Readers won t find a definite answer perhaps there isn t one that we re capable of understanding but they will at least get a feel for the nature of the question.
-And in philosophy, understanding the question is in itself an important step
+"Some of the best thought on what may be the most fundamental question of all: Why does anything exist?
+Readers won't find a definite answer ? perhaps there isn't one that we're capable of understanding ? but they will at least get a feel for the nature of the question."

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.